J-O-B/portfolio/README.md

 Adding to these tests, I used dev tools in my browser (Chrome) to see specific areas that I wanted to change.
 As this project is a front end project, the majority of my testing was that of design and the use of dev tools to achieve this.

+Using Chrome Dev Tools, I viewed each section of this page on desktop, as well as both portrait and landscape layouts on tablet and mobile to ensure a 100% responsive design.

 Once these resources confirmed no errors in the code of the project, I then used "lighthouse" in the Google Chrome dev tools to ensure compliance across all categories.